On Bianchi type VI$_0$ spacetimes with orthogonal perfect fluid matter: The boundary of phase space

 \section{The boundary of phase space}

-In this section we describe the boundary of the Bianchi type VI$_0$ phase space.
+In this section we describe the boundary of the Bianchi type~VI$_0$ phase space.
 Together with the shear invariant set of the next section, this forms the so-called `skeleton' of the phase space, and plays an important role in the asymptotics, mostly due to its invariance and the presence of monotone functions.

-In order to prove Theorem \ref{thm:asymp6}, we need information about the boundary $\partial B_1^+(\text{VI}_0)$ of our phase space.
-Many of the proofs below use method similar to those in \cite{RinAtt}, while the description of invariant sets can laregly be found in Chapter 6 of \cite{WEDyn}.
+In order to prove Theorem \ref{thm:asymp6}, we need information about the boundary $\partial B_1^+(\mathrm{VI}_0)$ of our phase space.
+Many of the proofs below use methods similar to those in \cite{RingstromBianchiIX}, while the description of invariant sets can largely be found in Chapter 6 of \cite{DynSysCosmology}.
 Some of the lemmata below are simply restated for convenience, their proofs are largely omitted and can be found in the cited sources.

 We divide the boundary into invariant sets as follows: